aprilso/epicodus-project-2/README.md

 By April Soetarman

 ## Description of program
-This is a basic quiz to determine what programming languages you should study (this is not a real quiz).
+This is a basic 5-question quiz to determine what programming language you should study.
+This quiz is for fun and should just be taken as a starting point.

 ## Technologies used
 - HTML